TransitScreen/CityMotion-Plugin/README.md

 An API key and partner agreement are required - please email sales@transitscreen.com.

-Once you have those, **please [review this documentation](https://github.com/TransitScreen/CityMotion-Webview/blob/master/api-documentation/citymotion-web-api-documentation.md)** which will tell you what you need to know about the API and different endpoints you can use!
+Once you have those, **please [review this documentation](https://github.com/TransitScreen/CityMotion-Webview/blob/master/api-documentation/citymotion-web-api-documentation.md)** which will tell you what you need to know about the API and different endpoints you can use.

 ## Core features